myobie/dot-files/README.md

 The plugins I use the most are:

 * `command-t` - still the best fuzzy finder ever made.
 I know `cntl-p` is the new hotness, but it just doesn’t jive with me.
 This plugin is notoriously hard to install and there is a special section of my install script just for it.
 * `vim-surround` - without this I would lose my mind.
-I love being able to swap quote or wrap in parens, etc.
+I love being able to swap quotes or wrap in parens, etc.
 * `paredit.vim` - changed my life for working in clojure.
 * `vim-ragtag` - when working with html I like to be able to type `h1C-x<Enter>` and it will make `h1` tags on new lines with an indented line in-between.